cdriehuys/ansible-role-rds-postgres/README.md

 Requirements
 ------------

 Since this role interacts with AWS, it requires the boto package be installed.
 The features in this role rely on `boto >= 2.26` being installed on the host the role runs on.
+We also requires `psycopg2` to interact with the database.

 Role Variables
 --------------